Achieve the Complete, Healthy Smile You Deserve

 There are two arches of teeth in your mouth, and a full set of healthy teeth in both arches is essential for a functioning, confident smile.
 Patients who struggle with many missing or failing teeth can achieve a beautiful and healthy smile through full-arch restoration, a treatment that uses dental implants to support a fixed prosthesis—with just one surgical visit!

 Our surgeons at Akeso Oral, Facial & Dental Implant Surgery specialize in implant-based restoration.
 Using the latest 3D imaging technology and state-of-the-art implant systems, we achieve natural-looking and predictable results that will restore your oral health, oral function, and confidence.
-Contact our office in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, today to begin your smile restoration journey.
+Contact our office in Columbia, Catonsville, Lutherville, and Westminster, MD, today to begin your smile restoration journey.

 What Is Full-Arch Restoration With Dental Implants?